JunoLab/JunoDocs.jl/docs/src/man/juno_frontend.md

 ## Progress Meters

 Juno.jl allows package developers to use the progress bar which is provided in the Atom window.
-For example, you can easily show a progress meter for a `for loop` via the command:
+For example, you can easily show a progress meter for a `for` loop or a comprehension via the command:

 ```julia
 @progress for ...